Steinhaus–Johnson–Trotter algorithm

 The Steinhaus–Johnson–Trotter algorithm or Johnson–Trotter algorithm, also called plain changes, is an algorithm named after Hugo Steinhaus, Selmer M. Johnson and Hale F. Trotter that generates all of the permutations of $n$ elements.
-Each permutation in the sequence that it generates differs from the previous permutation by swapping two adjacent elements of the sequence.
-Equivalently, this algorithm finds a Hamiltonian cycle in the permutohedron.
+Each two adjacent permutations in the resulting sequence differ by swapping two adjacent permuted elements.
+Equivalently, this algorithm finds a Hamiltonian cycle in the permutohedron, a polytope whose vertices represent permutations and whose edges represent swaps.